makersacademy/bowling-challenge/README.md

   })
 })
 ```

+- I avoided the use of `beforeEach()` blocks to initialize classes and define constants in my test suites.
+Even though this would have made them more DRY, I believe it would have also made the tests less readable, requiring additional cognitive effort to understand them at a glance.
+I realise this is a matter for debate, but here I opted for clarity and readbility over DRYness.

 ### CI/CD
 - I used Karma and ChromeHeadless to enable running the Jasmine tests from the terminal.
 This then enabled me to Implement CI using Travis.